-Now imagine that by quietening your every-day conscious mind (that noisy chattering ego that most people think is their real self) you can enter into a quieter and calmer state of consciousness that allows you to access this universal cloud of information.
+Now imagine that by quietening your everyday conscious mind (that noisy chattering ego that most people think is their real self) you can enter into a quieter and calmer state of consciousness that allows you to access this universal cloud of information.

-It seems to me that during remote viewing the viewer forms a connection across the universal network to another node (a point in space and time) and downloads data about that place, person, object, or event.
+It seems to me that during RV the viewer forms a connection across the universal network to another node (a point in space and time) and downloads data about that place, person, object, or event.
 This data is then presented in the form of ideograms and verbal descriptions for the benefit of the viewer’s audience, whoever that might be.

-Remote Viewing Courses
+Associative Remote Viewing (ARV)

 This timeline on the IRVA website is a handy quick reference guide that contains the names of many of the most famous remote viewers of the past five decades.

-Notes: Some of the links below are affiliate links so I may earn a small commission if you enroll but it won’t make any difference to the price you pay.
+Note: Some of the links below are affiliate links so I may earn a small commission if you enroll but it won’t make any difference to the price you pay.